kubevirt/community/docs/automating-github-org-management.md

     - team maintainers and members
     - team access to repositories

-please file a PR against the [org configuration file].
+Please file a PR against the [org configuration file].

-After the PR got merged, those settings will get applied within one hour.
+After the PR is merged changes will be applied within one hour.

 Examples:
 * [Adding a github user to the org as member](https://github.com/kubevirt/project-infra/pull/929/files)